MadeleineA42/Password-genny/README.md

-When I click the "generate password button
+When I click the "generate password" button <br>
-Then I am presented with various prompts asking to include or exclude different criteria When I answer the prompts with my preferences
+Then I am presented with various prompts asking to include or exclude different criteria<br>
+When I answer the prompts with my preferences <br>
-Then I am presented with a unique randomized password
+Then I am presented with a unique randomized password<br>